neelkamath/spacy-server/README.md

 [![Built with spaCy](https://img.shields.io/badge/built%20with-spaCy-09a3d5.svg)](https://spacy.io)

-For developers who need named entity recognition, spaCy Server is an HTTP API that provides industrial-strength natural language processing.
-Unlike other servers, our product is fast, easy to use, and well documented.
+For developers who need programming language agnostic NLP, spaCy Server is a containerized HTTP API that provides industrial-strength natural language processing.
+Unlike other servers, our product is fast, idiomatic, and well documented.

 ## Installation